-Those who don’t pay attention could lose search engine results ground quickly.In 2019, your #userexperience will become even more important. #webdesign #growth Click To Tweet
+Those who don’t pay attention could lose search engine results ground quickly.This year, your #userexperience will become even more important. #webdesign #growth Click To Tweet

 Suggestions from The Good: Get up to speed on mobile-first indexing.
 Decide now to take a hard look at your mobile user experience and adjust it like you’re working on an Indycar just before the Indianapolis 500.
 Any optimizing you do sure won’t hurt… and it could push you quickly ahead of those too encumbered to take quick action.